Hey Planning Mashers!

 The day just has 24 hours in it, so we need to plan it in the best possible way.

 Make sure you have your priorities straight!

 Yes, we know there are many little things you HAVE to do: cooking, cleaning, groceries, and such.
 But these you’ll do anyway.

 What’s important is to make sure you include daily something for you to get closer to your goal!

-That way the daily routine won’t suck out all your productivity and you’ll keep moving towards your goal, slowly, yes, but steady.
+That way the daily routine won’t suck out all your productivity, and you’ll keep moving towards your goal, slowly, yes, but steadily.

 Learn To Forgive Yourself

 As I mentioned before, it’s important to keep planning and try not to miss a day.
 But the plan is an instruction, and life happens.
 So sometimes things will not happen according to plan.
 Or you won’t have time to plan.

 It’s important to keep up with your planning habit and try to make it all happen, but the other important thing is to forgive yourself when it doesn’t happen.
 You missed a day – ok it happens; just try to do better tomorrow!